Skip to content

 So yes, I’m going to divide the whole making into 4 parts –

-If you haven’t used or experimented before with the ultrasonic sensor, I would suggest you to get familiar with it first !
-I have a detail tutorial on ultrasonic sensor HC SR-04 which will guide you throughout !
+If you haven’t used or experimented before with the ultrasonic sensor, I would suggest you to get familiar with it first!
+I have a detailed tutorial on ultrasonic sensor HC SR-04 which will guide you throughout!

 Here is detailed Tutorial on Ultrasonic Sensor HC-SR04